 Mediterranean Style

-Now, this Colonial-style house is also known as the Spanish eclectic or farmhouse.
-They date back to the 1920s and 1930s.
 These houses have a low-pitched roof with red tiles, as mentioned earlier.
-In addition, you find arches with grillwork and stucco on the exterior.
+In addition, you will find arches with grillwork and stucco on the exterior.
+You can find the house with a first floor and stretch out further with a second floor.

-Many of these living spaces are oriented around a courtyard found in the middle with a fountain.
-Another striking thing is the doors from the bedrooms open up into the yards.
+Many of these living spaces are oriented around a courtyard in the middle with a fountain.
+Another striking thing is that the doors from the bedrooms open into the yards.

 Or perhaps you live in a Victorian-style home dating back from the British Colonial era from the 1800s to the 1900s.
 These homes have a distinctive yet romantic look filled with details in the fabric and patterns to color textures.

 In these homes, you can combine the Victorian with a contemporary feel.
-The building has a steeply pitched roof with a front-facing gable and shingles, and cutaway bay windows.
+The building has a steeply pitched roof, a front-facing gable, shingles, and cutaway bay windows.
 The asymmetrical facade stands out with a full or partial porch.

 Comments